X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

-Practically, we compute ion-by-ion hydrogen-equivalent column densities N$_H$, by dividing the N$_{\ovi}$, N$_{\ovii}$, N$_{\oviii}$ and N$_{\nvi}$ ion column densities by the $\sqrt{\Delta\sigma^2}$-weighted average metallicity $Z=0.3$ $Z_{\odot}$ reported for the three cool LLS absorbers of our sample (\cite{Wotta19}; Table \ref{apptab:xray-halo}) and by the $f_{\ovi}$, $f_{\ovii}$, $f_{\oviii}$ and $f_{\nvi}$ ion fractions in gas in collisional ionization equilibrium (CIE: see details and caveats in \S \ref{appsec:ion-fractions}) in the temperature range logT=5.4-6.6, and searching for common logN$_H$-T solutions.
-These are shown as an orange shaded area in Fig. \ref{fig:hequivalent-column}.
-We find allowed intervals logT(in K)=5.87–6.38 (consistent with the T$_{vir} \simeq 10^6$ K virial temperature of our X-ray halo) and logN$_H$(in cm$^{-2}$)$=20.075–20.6$.
+Practically, we compute ion-by-ion hydrogen-equivalent column densities N$_H$, by dividing the N$_{OVI}$, N$_{OVII}$ and N$_{OVIII}$ ion column densities by the $\sigma^i_{OVII}$-weighted average metallicity $<Z>\simeq 0.3$ $Z_{\odot}$ reported for the three cool LLS absorbers of our sample (\cite{Wotta19}; Table \ref{apptab:xray-halo}) and that we use in a parameteric form in the folowing to explicitly allow for possible hot- and cool-CGM differences, and by the $f_{OVI}$, $f_{OVII}$, $f_{OVIII}$ and $f_{NVI}$ ion fractions in CIE gas (see details and caveats in \S \ref{appsec:ion-fractions}) in the temperature range logT=5.4-6.6, and searching for common logN$_H$-T solutions.
+These are shown as orange shaded areas in Fig. \ref{fig:hequivalent-column}, { and span similar ranges in the X-ray-LLS and FUV-LLS spectra.
+In particular, for the X-ray-LLS spectrum (left panel), we find allowed intervals logT $^{X-ray-LLS} $(in K)$=5.77–6.27$ and logN$_H ^{X-ray-LLS}$(in cm$^{-2}$)$=(19.86–20.51) -$log$(Z/0.3 Z_{\odot})$, while the FUV-LLS spectrum (right panel), allows for slightly higher temperatures logT$^{FUV-LLS} $(in K)$=5.82–6.35$ and H-equivalent column densities logN$_H ^{FUV-LLS}$(in cm$^{-2}$)$=(19.96-20.59) -$log$(Z/0.3 Z_{\odot})$.
+In both cases, the allowed temperature intervals, encompass the $<$T$_{vir}> \simeq 10^6$ K virial temperature of the X-ray halo, and are set by the intersections of the X-ray constraints on the \ovii column density with the FUV N$_{OVI}$ measurements (considered here as upper limits, green solid curve of Fig. \ref{fig:hequivalent-column}) and the X-ray N$_{OVIII}$ upper limit (brown solid curve of Fig. \ref{fig:hequivalent-column}), on the lower and upper sides, respectively.
+More importantly, in both the X-ray-LLS and FUV-LLS spectra, the minimum equivalent-hydrogen column density (and so the amount of hot gas in the X-ray halo) is set uniquely by the, very similar, X-ray constraints on the lowest possible column density of \ovii, while its upper boundaries are set again by the FUV N$_{OVI}$ and X-ray N$_{OVIII}$ upper limits.}